Dylan Strome: Junior career and NHL draft

+Professional (2016–present)

+Arizona Coyotes (2016–2018)

 In his NHL debut, on October 18, 2016, Strome collected his first NHL point.
 On November 20, the Coyotes announced Strome would be sent back to the Erie Otters of the OHL.

 During the 2017–18 season, Strome made the Coyotes' final roster out of training camp.
 On October 9, 2017, the Coyotes announced Strome was being sent down to the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners, after going pointless in two games.
-However, he was recalled on November 26 after recording a seven-game point streak with the Roadrunners.
-He scored his first NHL goal on December 2 in a 5–0 win over the New Jersey Devils.
-Despite this early success, on December 19, 2017, Strome was demoted to the AHL after Arizona's acquisition of Josh Archibald from the Pittsburgh Penguins.
+However, he was recalled on November 26, after recording a seven-game point streak with the Roadrunners.
+He scored his first NHL goal on December 2, in a 5–0 win over the New Jersey Devils.
+Despite this early success, on December 19, Strome was demoted to the AHL after Arizona's acquisition of Josh Archibald from the Pittsburgh Penguins.
 On January 4, 2018, Strome was selected for the 2018 AHL All-Star Classic Game.
-Strome was recalled to the NHL on March 20, 2018, where he played, and scored, in a game against the Buffalo Sabres on March 21.
+Strome was recalled to the NHL on March 20, where he played, and scored, in a game against the Buffalo Sabres on March 21.
 On April 4, it was announced that Strome was voted in by coaches, media and players to play on the AHL All-Rookie Team.
-On April 8, 2018, after the Coyotes failed to make the 2018 Stanley Cup playoffs, Strome was sent down to the AHL to help the Roadrunners in their Calder Cup playoff run.
+On April 8, after the Coyotes failed to make the 2018 Stanley Cup playoffs, Strome was sent down to the AHL to help the Roadrunners in their Calder Cup playoff run.

-Chicago Blackhawks
+Strome's third overall draft selection and lack of NHL success in several seasons with the Coyotes organization had led him acquire frequent derision as a "draft bust".
+However, his more successful subsequent stints with the Chicago Blackhawks and Washington Capitals have allowed Strome to largely rid himself of this derisive label.